pienaaranker/skillsapp-nextjs/prd.md

 Progress Tracking: Store user progress (which skills they are learning, which steps are completed) in Supabase.
 Display progress visually on the frontend (e.g., progress bars).
 Assignment Generation:
 When a user is ready for an assignment for a specific module/step, the frontend requests one from the backend.
-Backend calls the Gemini API with a prompt requesting an assignment based on the completed learning material.
+Backend calls the Gemini API (through the proxy at `https://proxy-chi-plum.vercel.app/`) with a prompt requesting an assignment based on the completed learning material.
 Gemini generates a unique assignment.
 Backend sends the assignment to the frontend for display.
 Consider allowing users to submit their completed assignments (optional, could be text input or file upload) and potentially use Gemini to provide feedback (more advanced).